-Other assets are comprised mainly of prepaid property taxes and insurance, deposits on acquisitions, amounts held in escrow and other prepaid expenses.
-At December 31, 2010 the REIT included in other assets a deposit of \$2.5 million on a potential acquisition.
-As of the six months ended June 30, 2011, the acquisition was no longer pursued and the deposit was returned to the REIT.
+Other assets are comprised mainly of prepaid realty taxes and insurance, deposits on acquisitions, amounts held in escrow and other prepaid expenses.
+Although the balances as at September 30, 2011 and December 31, 2010 are quite similar, the composition of the balances is materially different.